tendermint/tendermint/CONTRIBUTING.md

 ## Dependencies

-We use [dep](https://github.com/golang/dep) to manage dependencies.
+We use [go modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.

 That said, the master branch of every Tendermint repository should just build with `go get`, which means they should be kept up-to-date with their